A Plan to Renew the Promise of American Life, Plank 6

 Plank 6.
 Restore sound money.

-6.4.
+6.5.
 Revise the federal legal-tender statute (31 U.S.C.
-5103) to declare: 1) that gold and silver coins and currency, regardless of issuer or denomination, are sufficient for the payment of private debts, and 2) that United States gold and silver coins and currency are sufficient for the payment of public charges, taxes, and dues.
-Define the term “currency,” for these purposes, as notes readily redeemable in and fully backed by gold or silver coins (specie).
+5103) to declare that gold and silver coins and currency, regardless of issuer or denomination, are sufficient for the payment of all private debts, and that United States gold and silver coins and currency are sufficient for the payment of all public charges, taxes, and dues.
+“Currency” here means banknotes that are fully backed by, and readily redeemable in, specie.

-6.7.
-Allow any bank, not just a privileged central bank, to issue 100-percent specie-backed notes that may lawfully circulate as currency.
+6.8.
+Allow any bank, not just a privileged central bank, to issue specie-backed notes that may lawfully circulate as currency.

 The purpose of this plank is to protect our liberty and promote our prosperity by protecting our property—to end the government’s ability to meddle with the value of our money.
 That would be the greatest of blessings.

 The plank does this by following the Constitution.
 Read in conjunction with the Ninth and Tenth Amendments, the Constitution’s seven money clauses establish the following five monetary rules for the United States:

 - The basic unit is the dollar, a silver coin containing 371.25 grains of pure silver.

 - Only gold or silver coins, or currency backed by the same, are legal tender.

 - No state may issue coins or currency.